-Proof: The cost of each VM v_i is determined by its hosting server and related ingress/egress middleboxes in $MB^{in}(v_i)$ and $MB^{out}(v_i)$.
-Hence, under the policy scheme described in the previous section, the migrations of different VMs are independent.
-Furthermore, each time a migration occurs in line 11 of Algorithms 1, say, $A(v_i) \to s$, the utility gained from the migration is always larger than zero, i.e., $U(A(v_i) \to s) > 0$.
+in the previous section, the migrations of different VMs are independent.
+Furthermore, each time a migration occurs in line 11 of Algorithms 1, say, $A(v_i) \to s$, the utility gained from the migration is varied and always larger than zero during each migration, i.e., $U(A(v_i) \to s) > 0$.
 Thus, the total induced communication cost, which is always a positive value, is strictly decreasing while VMs are migrating among servers.
-So, the two algorithms will converge after a finite number of steps.
+Furthermore, the amount of decreased cost (i.e., utilities) is variable for each migration.
+So, the two algorithms will finally converge after a finite number of steps.